AndrewWHans/database-systems/reddit-style-db/proposal.md

 #### Tool 1: HashiCorp Vault

 **What it does:**
 HashiCorp Vault is an open-source secrets management platform that centralizes the storage, access, and lifecycle management of sensitive credentials such as database passwords, API keys, and tokens.
-Rather than hardcoding database credentials into application configuration files, Vault acts as a broker — applications authenticate with Vault and receive short-lived, dynamically generated credentials to connect to the database.
+Rather than hardcoding database credentials into application configuration files, Vault acts as a broker where applications authenticate with Vault and receive short-lived, dynamically generated credentials to connect to the database.
 This eliminates the need for static, long-lived secrets that can be leaked or stolen.

 **Supported databases:**
 Vault's database secrets engine supports PostgreSQL, MySQL, MariaDB, MSSQL, Oracle, MongoDB, and others.
 It integrates natively with these systems to create and revoke temporary credentials on demand.